Which plumbing fixtures require water shut off valves in a home?

 Tuesday, June 26, 2018

 The code requires a shutoff valve on each supply pipe to each fixture.
-Here’s how it is stated at P2903.9.3 of the 2017 Residenital Edition of the Florida Building Code (FBC) and the International Residential Code (FBC).
+Here’s how it is stated at P2903.9.3 of the 2017 Residenital Edition of the Florida Building Code (FBC) and the International Residential Code (IRC).

 Earlier editions of the codes stated the same thing somewhat differently: “An individual shutoff valve shall be required on the fixture supply line to each plumbing fixture except bathtubs and showers.”
 The elimination of the word “individual” in the new code edition could possibly be interpreted by a local offical as meaning that a splitter shut off valve that serves supply lines to two fixtures—such as side-by-side sinks in a bathroom—is allowable.